Boris Ebzeyev: Criticism

-On 12 August 2019 the Anti-Corruption Foundation and Lyubov Sobol accused Boris Ebzeyev of illegal enrichment.
-According to the investigation, Boris Ebzeyev has a grandson, Arthur Borisovich Ebzeev.
-He was 4 years old, when he entered into a contract of purchasing an apartment in Moscow’s elite Ostozhenka district with the area of 274.2 m^{2}.
-Its market value estimated at 500 million rubles.
+On 12 August 2019, the Anti-Corruption Foundation and Lyubov Sobol accused Boris Ebzeyev of illegal enrichment.
+According to the investigation, Boris Ebzeyev has a grandson, Arthur Borisovich Ebzeyev.
+He was 4 years old, when he entered into a contract of purchasing an apartment in Moscow’s elite Ostozhenka district with the area of 274.2 m^{2}., its market value estimated at 500 million rubles.
 Then a 7-year-old child made a deal with an offshore from the British Virgin Islands and sold this apartment, buying a house in Rublyovka.